Global cruise and travel company files Chapter 11 bankruptcy

 Hornblower has entered bankruptcy as a way to sell the brand with its investors taking a larger stake in the company.

+- New law brings Las Vegas Strip visitors another way to sin

-Under the terms of the deal, Hornblower will receive $121 million in new financing from SVP-managed funds and Crestview, and the Company's total debt will be reduced by approximately $720 million.
+Under the terms of the deal, Hornblower will receive $121 million in new financing from Strategic-Value-managed funds and Crestview, and the company's total debt will be reduced by some $720 million.

-In the company's bankruptcy filing, it reported its debt at between $1-10 billion.
+In the company's bankruptcy filing, it reported its debt at between $1 billion and $10 billion.

 As part of the bankruptcy process, Hornblower plans to attempt to sell its overnight cruise business, American Queen Voyages.
-If a sale can't be made, the company plans to wind that business down.
+If a sale can't be made, the company plans to wind down that business.

 The company specifically cited the covid pandemic and business not recovering from that period as behind the decision to sell or close American Queen Voyages.